leandroroser/linux-copilot/Readme.md

 # Linux Copilot

 Linux Copilot is a command line tool for Linux that allows users to generate Linux editable commands using GPT-3 that can be run on the fly as a regular command in the same terminal, without fancy UI, just pure Linux!

+An interesting feature of this terminal is that it acts as auto-complete, allowing not only to make question but to **edit the responses and run them**.

 ## Prerequisites

 Before using Linux Copilot, ensure that you have the following prerequisites installed on your Linux system: